Why did God use a lying spirit to deceive Ahab?

 Question: "Why did God use a lying spirit to deceive Ahab?"

-In 1 Kings 22:19-23, there is a troubling passage in which we are told that God used a lying spirit to deceive Ahab.
+Answer: In 1 Kings 22:19-23, there is a troubling passage in which we are told that God used a lying spirit to deceive Ahab.
 Does God really use evil, lying spirits to do His bidding?
 Why would God do such a thing?
 To find the answer to this question, we need to learn a little background about King Ahab, and also understand something about the sovereignty of God.

 King Ahab was the son of Omri, and he reigned over Israel in Samaria for 22 years (1 Kings 16:29).
 Continuing the example of his father, Ahab did evil in the sight of God by worshiping Baal and “did more to provoke the Lord God of Israel than all the kings of Israel that were before him” (1 Kings 16:33).
 Ahab again and again proved he was bent on evil, evidenced by his continued refusal to listen to the prophet Elijah’s warnings.
-Ahab accused Elijah of troubling Israel by the drought, but Elijah declared that it was Ahab's own sin which caused the troubles for the nation (1 Kings 18:18).
+Ahab accused Elijah of troubling Israel by the drought, but Elijah declared that it was Ahab's own sin that caused the troubles for the nation (1 Kings 18:18).
 Since Ahab had declared war on God by killing His prophets (v.
 13), God then brought the war to Ahab in the form of a contest (1 Kings 18:19-40) between the four hundred and fifty prophets of Baal on one side, and Elijah on the other.
 When God miraculously verified Elijah’s status as His true prophet, Ahab should have repented, but he remained in his sinful rebellion, fueled by the wicked anger of his wife, Jezebel.